rtelles64/udacity_autodeploy_project/README.md

 ### 2. Test Phase

 Unit tests are one of the many very important building blocks of a system that enables Continuous Delivery. *UdaPeople* believes that tests should come first just like they do in the scientific method.
 If a test fails, it's because the code is no longer trustworthy.
 Only trustworthy code should get a ticket to continue the ride!

+### 3. Analyze Phase

+*UdaPeople* handles some private information like social security numbers, salary amount, etc. It would be a shame if a package with a known vulnerability left a security hole in our application, giving hackers access to that information!
+That's why we should include a job that checks for known vulnerabilities every time we check in new code.